splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/1-concepts/5-manipulating-files.md

 :::

-#### rm
+### Deletign a file (rm)

 The [rm](https://man.cx/Rm) command is used to remove, delete, files and folders.
 This tasks an argumeant for the path, or paths, that you want removed.
 For folders you need to pass in the `-r` command to remove the folder and its contents.
 You can pass in the `-f` option to skip any prompts and force it to just remove the files you indicated.

 You can use `rm Test.cs` to delete the **Test.cs** file we created earlier.

-:::warn
+:::danger[Take care with rm]

-Take care with `rm` - you are working directly with the operating system here, so when it is gone, it is gone.
-There is no recycle bin from which to restore deleted files.
+Remember that you are working **directly** with the operating system here.
+When you remove a file, it is gone.
+There is no recycle bin from which to restore these deleted files.

 :::